Alletec Logo

 But if I tell you that Microsoft has given us a more advanced option where there is no need to write code to consume the API?
 Will it not be a wonderful thing where not only developers, but other business users also create their own app to consume the data from D365 Finance and Supply Chain via integration?
 Power Platform is the name where we can do such things.

-Stay tuned for my next blog where we explore the Power platform to integrate with D365 Finance and Supply Chain.
+Stay tuned for my next blog where we explore the Microsoft Power Platform to integrate with Dynamics 365 Finance and Dynamics 365 Supply Chain Management .

 Happy DAXing!!